santvallejos/CalendarOfEvents/README.md

         "DefaultConnetion": "Server=localhost,1433;Database=CalendarOfEvents;User Id=sa;Password=########;TrustServerCertificate=True"
     }

-    Also in the CalendarOfEventsDbContextFactory:
+3.Also in the CalendarOfEventsDbContextFactory:

     optionsBuilder.UseSqlServer("Server=localhost,1433;Database=CalendarOfEvents;User Id=sa;Password=########;TrustServerCertificate=True");

-3.Update the DB
+4.Update the DB

     dotnet ef database update

-4.Running the API
+5.Running the API
     You can run the API in the CalendarOfEvents-WebAPI folder with:

     dotnet run